Gaze on the Prize: Shaping Visual Attention with Return-Guided Contrastive Learning: Gaze on the Prize

 \subsection{Overview}

-The goal of \textbf{\textit{Gaze on the Prize}} is to enhance visual RL by constraining visual representation learning to a specific region(s) within an image.
+The goal of \textbf{\textit{Gaze on the Prize}} is to improve visual RL in manipulation by learning a constrained visual focus to a specific region(s) within a view, similar to how humans focus on task relevant regions while performing tasks.
 This is achieved through an attention mechanism trained with return-guided contrastive learning.
 Our framework is designed as a versatile plugin, the main additions being a simple gaze module and an auxiliary contrastive loss that enhances the base RL algorithm.
 It is fully compatible with any vision-based RL architecture including those with standard CNN-based vision encoders.

 The method consists of four components: (1) a learnable foveal attention formulated as a 2D Gaussian function, (2) a contrastive buffer storing CNN features and task returns, (3) a triplet mining procedure to identify similar features that lead to different outcomes, and (4) a return-guided contrastive loss that trains the representation to better distinguish similar features with different returns.